 Fleas are a stubborn pest but if you are diligent and persistent in your efforts, their population will crumble and you will finally start to see signs of relief via less itchy bites on you, your pets and your loved ones.

 The last thing you want after successfully removing the flea infestation from your home is to have fleas back in your home again.

 To discourage fleas from seeking a hiding place in your carpet, a retreatment is sometimes necessary at 14 days, spray the carpet with our professional flea carpet spray – focusing on areas under the furniture, where your pet loungers around and sleeps, as well as dark areas of the home.

 If you have a flea problem outside or in the surrounding areas that you take your pet out to play in then you will want to think about applying a flea spray that is labelled for application to your pet.
-We offer an all natural pet spray, Harris Natural Flea & Tick Spray for Dogs and Cats.
+We offer an a plant based pet spray, Harris Flea & Tick Spray for Dogs and Cats.

 Whenever you head outdoors with your pet, check his or her fur before bringing them indoors and immediately give them a bath as a precautionary measure if they happened to have picked up some fleas.
 You may want to also check your shoes, socks and pants legs for any possible adult fleas that have hopped on.

 You may also need to address flea issues around your yard and spray flea killers around the outside of your home to ward off fleas and keep them off of your property.

 By following all of your suggestions, you won’t have a flea problem any longer.
 These are the best solutions for getting rid of fleas in your carpet and home.
 So what are you waiting for?
 Order our top of the line flea spray for your carpet and get your home flea control program started the right way!